EPITECH-Bordeaux/bootstrap-notification/README.md

 # bootstrap-notification

-simple functions for bootstrap notifify
-You need font Awsome.
+Simple functions for bootstrap notifify, you will need font Awsome.

 - successAlert(message);